Derrick White NBA Preview vs. the Nets

 Nets 2022-23 Defensive Insights

-- On defense the Nets gave up 112.5 points per game last year, eighth in the league.
+- The Nets were ranked eighth in the NBA defensively last season, allowing 112.5 points per game.

-- The Nets allowed 45.1 rebounds on average last season, 27th in the league.
+- In terms of rebounds, the Nets were 27th in the league last year, giving up 45.1 per game.

-- In terms of assists, the Nets gave up 23.4 per contest last year, ranking them third in the league.
+- Giving up an average of 23.4 assists last season, the Nets were the third-ranked squad in the league.

-- Defensively, the Nets gave up 11.8 made three-pointers per game last season, seventh in the NBA.
+- The Nets gave up 11.8 made 3-pointers per game last year, seventh in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!